MelvinQM/IOT-Personal/docs/embedded/code.md

 ## 1. Project Structure
 ### 1.1 Code conventions
-The project is written in C++ and to format this code the use of the [Google C++ code conventions](https://google.github.io/styleguide/cppguide.html#Inputs_and_Outputs) were used.
+The project is written in C++ and to format this code the use of the standard Arduino conventions were used.
 These conventions were used to ensure the readability and maintainability of the code.
+Another benefit is that most libraries follow this format so the code can be consistent.

 These conventions consist of most importantly but not exlusively:

-- Classes and Functions are written in `Camelcase`.
+- Classes are written in `Camelcase`.
 - The use of **guards** in header files is **mandatory** to prevent multiple inclusions.
-- Variable names are written using `snake_case`.
+- Functions and variable names are written using `camelCase`.
 - Filenames should be `lowercase` and can include `dashes` or `underscores`.
 - Variables declared as a const, and whose value is fixed for the duration of the program, are named with a leading "k" followed by mixed case `kUpdateSpeed`